 If you’d prefer a one time act of heroism, then consider donating to support my efforts in next week’s Ride for Compassion.
 I’ll be cycling over 500 kilometres to bring change for some children and their families in Tanzania.
 Will you consider donating?
 Just click this link.

 The circumstances are right.
-Be a hero.Friends share .... so please consider sharing "We Can Be Heroes" using the buttons above.
+Be a hero.Friends share .... so please consider sharing "We Can Be Heroes" using the buttons below.
 Thanks.